Ratepayers affected by COVID-19

 The State Government has directed all Victorian councils to collect a Fire Services Property Levy in conjunction with council rates.

 Although this levy appears on rates notices, it is not a council charge for council services.
+It is used by the State Government to partially fund Fire Rescue Victoria.

 It replaces the existing fire services levy charged by insurance companies in your home insurance premiums.